8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 - Weather: The West of Scotland’s weather is generally cool to warm in spring, but there can often be a risk of rain.
 Skye is also known as the Misty Isle, which can enhance its craggy landscape.

-- Accommodation: Stay at the Coul House Hotel, Strathpeffer, a welcoming 18th-century Georgian mansion.
-Two nights at the Cuillin Hills Hotel, Portree, on Skye, with one of the best views of the island’s landscape and mountains and one night’s stay at The Royal Hotel, Stornoway, on the Outer Isles, both with excellent views.
+- Accommodation: First and last night’s stay at the Coul House Hotel, Strathpeffer, a welcoming 18th-century Georgian mansion.
+Two nights at the Cuillin Hills Hotel, Portree, on Skye, with one of the best views of the island’s landscape and mountains.
+Two nights’ stay at Scarista hotel, Harris on the Outer Isles, exceptional boutique hotel.
+One night’s stay at The Ceilidh Place hotel in Ullapool.

 Where you will visit...